Don Brown: Securing the U.S. Power Grid Against Cyber Threats, EMP Risks...

 They have.

-I mean, Western Europe is suffering an economic collapse or well, at least an emergency reduction, you know, a concerning reduction in their economic output and their industrial output because of these policies.
+I mean, Western Europe is suffering an economic collapse or, well, at least an emergency reduction, you know, a concerning reduction in their economic output and their industrial output because of these policies.

-So yes, absolutely.
+So absolutely.

 Particularly Germany.

-So, but your group, Secure the Grid Coalition, from the name, I assume your group is focused on having power be reliable and abundant.
+So, but your group, Secure the Grid Coalition, from the name, I assume your group is focused on having power be reliable and abundant?

 Yes, but we're focused more on the threats that come to the grid other than the base power.

-So the base power just makes it unreliable and moving to the renewables is forcing you to find technologies that are really dependent on China.
+And moving to the renewables is forcing you to try to find technologies that are really dependent on China.

-So when you look at all the solar panels that are coming from China, you look at a lot of the inverter based technologies that are coming in and the batteries and all the BESS, the battery energy storage systems, they're just BESS for short at the utility basis.
+You look at a lot of the inverter-based technologies that are coming in and the batteries and all the BESS's battery energy storage systems.

 So it's a huge amount that's coming from China.